huanglab111/sprint-seq/README.md

 ## Cell Segmentation

 Edit the directory in `segment.py` and run it.
 This code will segment cell nucleus according to DAPI channel.
-A csv file containing the coordinate of nucleus centroid will be generated.
+A csv file containing the coordinate of nucleus centroid will be generated named `output_root/whatever_name_processed/segmented/centroids_all.csv`.

+## Expression Matrix Analysis

+Edit the directory and run the jupyter notebook file `integrated_analysis_SPRINTseq.ipynb`, important post processing results will be shown inside the jupyter.